 The print and electronic book collection is accessible through the library catalog.
 The print collection is housed in Regina Library and the ERC.

 Regina Library subscribes to periodicals in two formats: hard copy and electronic databases.
-Periodicals in hard copy do not circulate, though they may be read in the library or photocopied.
 Articles from electronic databases may be downloaded to email accounts or printed on library printers.

 The physical Reference Collection is in the Reference Room, located on the first floor of the library.
 It includes general and subject specific encyclopedias, dictionaries, handbooks, atlases and statistical sources.